venicegeo/pzsvc-preview-generator/README.md

 `mvn clean install -U spring-boot:run`

-This will run a Tomcat server locally with the Gateway service running on port 8086 (unless port was modified per 'Configuring' section).
+This will run a Tomcat server locally with the service running on port 8086 (unless port was modified per 'Configuring' section).

 > __Note:__ This Maven build depends on having access to the `Piazza-Group` repository as defined in the `pom.xml` file.
 If your Maven configuration does not specify credentials to this Repository, this Maven build will fail.

 ### Running Unit Tests

-To run the ServiceController unit tests from the main directory, run the following command:
+To run the pzsvc-preview-generator unit tests from the main directory, run the following command:

 	$ mvn test